Videos

 Video

-Whales: Identifying Tails
+Identifying Whale Tails

-In Whales: Identifying Tails, surfer Ted Cheeseman talks about his photo identification service, Happy Whale.
+In Identifying Whale Tails, surfer Ted Cheeseman talks about his photo identification service, Happy Whale.
 Whales' tails show their life story, from bitemarks, barnacles, and scars.
 This video is excerpted from BBC’s Natural World: Humpback Whales — A Detective Story, a documentary about our relationship with whales and their future alongside us.

 Video Details